Guía de viaje de Vietnam - Bandera de Vietnam

 • Bargain whenever you can, except to buy food.

-• The Vietnamese are nice, but don’t expect people to be as open and smiling as they are in Thailand.
+• Vietnamese people are nice, but don’t expect people as open and smiling as in Thailand.

 • Whenever you can, sit in the back of the bus to avoid not being able to sleep because of the horn.
 They use it every minute a couple of times.